Step by Step (TV series)

-Step by Step is an American television sitcom created by William Bickley and Michael Warren for ABC's TGIF Friday night lineup.
+Step by Step is an American television sitcom created by William Bickley and Michael Warren for ABC's TGIF Friday-night lineup.
 Set in Port Washington, Wisconsin, it follows single parents Frank Lambert and Carol Foster (Patrick Duffy and Suzanne Somers), each with three children, who marry and form a blended family in spite of their children's mutual resentment.
 It aired on ABC from September 20, 1991 to August 15, 1997, and then on CBS from September 19, 1997 to June 26, 1998, with a total of 160 half-hour episodes spanning seven seasons.

 Among its co-stars are Staci Keanan, Angela Watson, and Christopher Castile as Carol's children Dana, Karen, and Mark, Brandon Call, Christine Lakin, and Josh Byrne as Frank's children J.T., Al, and Brendan, and Sasha Mitchell as Frank's nephew Cody.

 The series was often described as a copy of The Brady Bunch because of its similar premise, and was otherwise ignored by critics after the pilot episode, which met with a consistently negative reception.
-The series was initially cancelled by ABC in May 1997 due to declining ratings; however, CBS acquired the series along with Family Matters for their own Friday night comedy lineup, but only lasted for another season before it was officially cancelled in June 1998.
+The series was initially cancelled by ABC in May 1997 due to declining ratings; however, CBS acquired the series along with Family Matters for their own Friday-night comedy lineup, but only lasted for another season before it was officially cancelled in June 1998.

 Premise

 Frank Lambert, a divorced contractor whose wife left him, has three children: John Thomas (J.T.), Alicia (Al), and Brendan.
-Carol Foster, a widowed salon owner, also has three children: Dana, Karen, and Mark.
+Carol Foster, a widow and a salon owner, also has three children: Dana, Karen, and Mark.
 Both families live in Port Washington, Wisconsin.

 Frank and Carol marry while vacationing in Jamaica after a whirlwind courtship.
 They planned to keep their marriage a secret, but Frank accidentally reveals to J.T. that they are married during a barbecue he and Carol hold to introduce all the children, leaving them surprised and angry at first.

 Each episode depicts typical situations for a new blended family.
 Family members' differences cause arguments and resentments, but over time they grow to tolerate and become loyal to one another.